AaltoUrbanWater/GisToSWMM5/README.txt

 "wkt;";      // Line object defining the route between "from" and "to" subcatchments "from;";     // Name of the origin subcatchment
 "to";        // Name of the target subcatchment

+To collate time series data from (several) SWMM5 report file(s) into a single .csv file the tool ExtractDataSets.py can be used.

+To extract subcatchment runoff summary results from SWMM report file and to present them as attributes of a shapefile of runoff subcatchments the ExtractSubcatchmentResults.py tool can be used.

 When using the GisToSWMM5 tool please refer to the publication: